When it comes to how people set goals, form new habits, change their life, it breaks down like this:

 Most people just go through the motions in life.
 Few strive to be the best at whatever they do.
 If you can harness this need to stand out, then you’ll have no problem outworking those around you.

 In your quest to demonstrate your superiority, you’ll inevitably do great things that will improve your life.

 This is my least favorite way to get motivated.
 However, I must admit that some people do great things because they’re chasing a rush.

 The problem is that if you aren’t disciplined, you will chase the rush anywhere you can.
 This results in drugs, thrill-seeking, and questionable choices.

-Some people don’t know how to slow down because to them, there are only two modes: Death and all out.
+Some people don’t know how to slow down because to them, there are only two modes: sprinting and standing still.

-This is the purest motivation.
 This is the place of obsession and perfectionism.
-You won’t start here but all paths converge at this point.
-You will move past vanity, revenge or exceptionalism.
+You probably won’t start here but all paths converge at this point.
+You will move past vanity, revenge, or exceptionalism.
 You will simply be driven to master your craft.

 This journey may not consume your every waking moment, but it’s what you build your life around.
 Very often, we refer to what we seek to master as our “life’s purpose”.

 One or a combination of a few of these motives can get you the life you want.
 If not, then stop complaining and get comfortable living a life of mediocrity.
 It’s not so bad.
 Life is easy.